Consensys/quorum-kubernetes/README.md

 | --- |

 #### Network Topology and High Availability requirements:
-Ensure that if you are using a cloud provider you have enough spread across AZ's to minimize risks - refer to our [HA](https://besu.hyperledger.org/en/latest/HowTo/Deploy/High-Availability/) documentation
+Ensure that if you are using a cloud provider you have enough spread across AZ's to minimize risks - refer to our [HA](https://besu.hyperledger.org/en/latest/HowTo/Configure/Configure-HA/High-Availability/) and [Load Balancing] (https://besu.hyperledger.org/en/latest/HowTo/Configure/Configure-HA/Sample-Configuration/) documentation

 When deploying a private network, eg: IBFT you need to ensure that the bootnodes are accessible to all nodes on the network.
 Although the minimum number needed is 1, we recommend you use more than 1 spread across AZ's.
 In addition we also recommend you spread validators across AZ's and have a sufficient number available in the event of an AZ going down.